huperniketes/simcity-clone-threejs-next/README.md

 ## What is this?

-This is an ongoing project where I attempt to create a clone of SimCity using [Three.js](https://threejs.org/).
+This is a fork of Dan Greenheck's SimCity clone project using [Three.js](https://threejs.org/).
+This fork tracks Dan's work, and has ported it to React/Next in hopes of creating a library from it.

+Current status can be found in WIP.txt until remaining tasks are created in GitHub issues.

 ## How do I run this locally?